 There are already calls to boycott the movie though they are nothing to do with Mulan itself.
 Lead actress Liu Yifei expressed support for the Hong Kong police on Chinese social channel Weibo earlier this year sparking controversy.
 Hong Kong was experiencing a period of unrest triggered by draft legislation that would have allowed criminal suspects in Hong Kong to be extradited to mainland China.

 Protests against the bill were happening in the country, though the bill was shelved for now.
-The protests grew into a wider pro-democracy, anti-government demonstration in Hong Kong that resulted in clashes between the police and protestors.
+The protests grew into a wider pro-democracy, anti-government demonstration in Hong Kong that resulted in clashes between the police and protesters.

 Liu posted: “I support Hong Kong’s police, you can beat me up now.
 What a shame for Hong Kong. #Ialsosupporthongkongpolice#,” and added her own post saying: “I also support the Hong Kong police.”
 Some have said her post supports police brutality and is anti-democratic.